mohit-dexterdigi/Employee-Profile-CRUD-App/README.md

 node server.js

-Make sure MongoDB is running on mongodb+srv://mohitdexterdigi007:mohitdd007@employee-crud.a2hplvl.mongodb.net/
+Make sure MongoDB is running on mongodb+srv://mohitdexterdigi007:mohitdd007@employee-crud.a2hplvl.mongodb.net/ or connect to your own DB by updating link to existing DB in server.js in the backend.

 3. Start the Frontend